Uniforms of the Red Army in World War II.

 By decree of the Presidium of the Supreme Council of the Soviet Union of 7 May 1940, the rank of General was awarded to those General Officers who had the good fortune to survive the purges of 1937 and 1938.

 In field service, all ranks of the Red Army wore the same uniform.
 In summer, it consisted of the peaked cap fourashka or Pilotka side cap and a Rubaha shirt with a stand-up collar worn above matching breeches and high black leather boots.
 However, a lack of leather led many men to wear bootees and gaiters.

-The crews of armoured vehicles before the war had an expensive leather helmet with a ribbed structure and a two-row black leather jacket.
-During the war this leather helmet was replaced by one made of grey, khaki or black cotton duck and the most common form of protective clothing was the one-piece overall made of khaki or black cotton duck (see picture top of the page).
+The crews of armored vehicles before the war had an expensive leather helmet with a ribbed structure and a two-row black leather jacket.
+During the war this leather helmet was replaced by one made of gray, khaki or black cotton duck and the most common form of protective clothing was the one-piece overall made of khaki or black cotton duck (see picture top of the page).

-Since the shoulder board was considered a symbol of tsarist oppression, the Red Army developed a new system of rank badges consisting of geometric forms of red enamel mounted on coloured collar badges.
+Since the shoulder board was considered a symbol of tsarists oppression, the Red Army developed a new system of rank badges consisting of geometric forms of red enamel mounted on colored collar badges.
 There were triangles for non-commissioned officers, squares for company officers, rectangles for field officers and diamonds for general officers.